SideProjectGuys/invite-manager-bot/docs/id-ID/reference/commands.md

 ## !getBot

-Uzyskaj link zaproszenia dla bota.
+Get an invite link for the bot.

 ### Usage